GfSE/SAF-Specification/stereotypes.md

 A block definition diagram (BDD) featuring the taxonomy of types of technical, operational, and business standards, guidance, and policy applicable to the system of interest.
 A table format listing technical, operational, and business standards, guidance, and policy applicable to the system of interest.

+## SAF_C2_CSTD_Table

+### Icon
+*none*

+### Documentation
+The Standards Definition Viewpoint supports the definition of applicable standards, e.g., format and protocol specifications, regulations, and engineering documents that are used throughout the system life cycle.
+It provides the meta-data for the applied standards, guidance and policy, e.g., issue, version, issue date, and publisher.
+The Viewpoint helps to keep track of changes to the set of applicable documents and of new versions of applied standards.
+Links should be used to refer to documents external to the architecture description.

+A block definition diagram (BDD) featuring the taxonomy of types of technical, operational, and business standards, guidance, and policy applicable to the system of interest.
+A table format listing technical, operational, and business standards, guidance, and policy applicable to the system of interest.

 ## SAF_C2_GRID

 ### Icon